grafana/k6/README.md

 go get github.com/loadimpact/speedboat
 ```

 Make sure you have Go 1.6 or later installed.
-It will be installed to `$GOPATH/bin`, so make sure that's in your path.
+It will be installed to `$GOPATH/bin`, so you probably want that in your PATH.

 ### Using Docker